 AOC : Algorithms and Combinatorial Optimisation

-Manager : Roberto Wolfler
+Manager : Pierre Fouilhoux

 The AOC team was formed in 2010 when the laboratory was restructured into five teams, by some of the members of the OCAD team, bringing together their skills in “Combinatorial Optimisation” and “Algorithms, Software and Distributed Architectures”.
 The particularity of the AOC team is the variety and the wide spectrum of its research fields and competences, which allow it to work on all theoretical and practical aspects of a problem, and also to elaborate innovative methods from their conception to their efficient implementation.